awesome-pro/neon-website/content/docs/introduction/roadmap.md

 updatedOn: '2024-08-19T11:54:54.455Z'
 ---

-Our development teams are focused on helping you ship faster with Postgres.
+Our development teams are focused on helping you ship faster with Unique.
 This roadmap describes committed features that we're working on right now, plus a peak at some of the upcoming features we'll be taking on next.

 ## What we've just launched